cozy/cozy-client-js/docs/README.md

   * `selector`: a mango selector
   * `limit`: maximum number of results
   * `skip`: ignore the first x results (pagination)
+  * `wholeResponse`: when set to true, the whole query response will be returned instead of just the docs.
+This is useful when paginating, because you'll get the `next` property in the response object.

 **Warning**: complex mango queries are not, and may never be compatible with **v2**